MakieOrg/MakieTeX.jl/docs/src/index.md

 Rendering can occur either to a bitmap (for GL backends) or to a Cairo surface (for CairoMakie).
 Both of these have APIs ([`rasterize`](@ref) and [`draw_to_cairo_surface`](@ref)).

 Each rendering format has its own complexities, so the rendering pipelines are usually separate.
-SVG uses librsvg, PDF and EPS use Poppler directly, and TeX uses the available local TeX render (if not, `tectonic` is bundled with MakieTeX) to render to a PDF, which then follows the Poppler pipeline.
+SVG uses librsvg while PDF and EPS use Poppler directly.
+TeX uses the available local TeX renderer (if not, `tectonic` is bundled with MakieTeX) and Typst uses Typst_jll.jl to render to a PDF, which then each follow the Poppler pipeline.

-A hypothetical future Typst backend would likely also be a Typst -> PDF -> Poppler pipeline.
-[Typst_jll](https://github.com/JuliaBinaryWrappers/Typst_jll.jl) already exists, so it would be fairly easy to bundle.

 ### Makie